travis-ci/docs-travis-ci-com/user/deployment/pypi.md

 {: data-file=".travis.yml"}

 However, this would expose your PyPI password to the world.
-We recommend you [encrypt](/user/encryption-keys/) your password using the Travis CI command line client:
+We recommend you [encrypt](/user/encryption-keys/) your password using the Travis CI command line client.
+This command will generate an encrypted password and directly add it to your `.travis.yml`:

 ```bash
 travis encrypt --add deploy.password